flow-storm/flow-storm-debugger/Readme.md

 ![demo](./docs/images/screenshot-light.png)

-The idea behind FlowStorm is pretty simple :

-  - Instrument Clojure code
-  - Run it
-  - Record everything that happens during execution
-  - Provide a GUI to explore your values and execution flow

 There are two ways of using it for Clojure :

   - [With ClojureStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurestorm) (recommended) : Swap your dev Clojure compiler by ClojureStorm and get everything instrumented automatically